 From a personal perspective, I assumed that one had to be in certain circles to achieve something in their career.
 However, my thinking over the years has completely changed once I realized that it also had to do with ability, hard work and commitment.

 A degree in Earth Sciences is crucial for getting a job in the mining or Oil & Gas industry and I had chance to get exposure of both the fields before coming into industry.
 I appeared in the interview and got selected.
 Before having the degree, I had the job in my hands.

-What were the challenges? how did u address them?
+What were the challenges?
+How did you address them?

-The biggest challenge was to understanding the work requirements and staying in rural areas for work.
+The biggest challenge was in understanding the work requirements and staying in rural areas for work.